Ways to Fight the Common Cold

 Pumpkin Seeds - A powerful source of protein and an ideal on-the-go snack, pumpkin seeds are also a prime source of zinc which is essential to the healthy functioning of our immune system.

-Garlic - Chalk full of immune-boosting nutrients that encourage the production of white blood cells, garlic also helps fight stress and fatigue that weaken our immune systems.
+Garlic - Chock-full of immune-boosting nutrients that encourage the production of white blood cells, garlic also helps fight stress and fatigue that weaken our immune systems.